Jittor/JSparse/README.md

 ## Installation

-If you use cpu version, you need to install [Google Sparse Hash](https://github.com/sparsehash/sparsehash).
+If you use cpu version, you need to install [Google Sparse Hash](https://github.com/sparsehash/sparsehash), and choose the convolution algorithm with `"jittor"`.

 The latest JSparse can be installed by